385 Foxhall Avenue • Kingston, NY 12401 • Phone: 845-853-7101 • Dr. Karen R. Garelick

 Trick Class: Fun for everyone, learn tricks to entertain when visiting doing therapy work, or just having fun with your dog.

 For class descriptions, see above.

-New Courses beginning in May 2014 at the INDOOR FACILITY, meeting once a week, one hour class, for a six week session.
+New Courses beginning in August 2014 at the OUTDOOR FACILITY, meeting once a week, one hour class, for a six week session.
 REGISTER EARLY!
 Courses fill very quickly!